Configuring NVMeoF TCP

 Adding Controller Details

-Back in the Add controller setup, you will add the IP for the NVMe-TCP interface and then click on DISCOVER CONTROLLERS.
+Back to the vSphere host, in the Add Controller setup, you will add the IP for the NVMe-TCP interface and then click on DISCOVER CONTROLLERS.
 If everything has been properly configured, it will populate all the controller interfaces in the adapter.
 Then click on OK to finish.
 You will repeat the adding controller portion for each SW NVMe-TCP adapter configured on each host.
 In this example, we have two SW NVMe-TCP adapters, and three hosts.
 So, I repeated the process 5 more times.

 Once completed, you will see the controllers listed under Controller for each SW NVMe-TCP adapter.